From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Related Work

-\paragraph{LLMs as Behavioral Simulators} Recent advancements have positioned Large Language Models as powerful tools for simulating complex human social interactions.
-While initial work focused on emulating group-level behavioral distributions~\citep{argyle2023out}, Park et al.'s ``Generative Agent Simulations of 1,000 People''~\citep{park2024generative} marked a seminal shift towards simulating individual-level agentic behavior.
-However, their data-rich, open-world setting input makes it difficult to control for data contamination and precisely isolate the agent's reasoning process.
-Our work addresses this methodological gap by introducing a well-controlled psychometric paradigm.
-This deliberately shifts the challenge from a data-rich sandbox to a setting of sparse and limited information, constituting a more stringent test of an agent's reasoning capabilities.
-Operating in this ``cleanroom'' environment ensures that the agent's performance must rely on genuine in-context reasoning, rather than the mere retrieval of pretrained knowledge. \paragraph{Deconstructing Reasoning Mechanisms in LLMs} The advent of Chain-of-Thought (CoT) prompting~\citep{wei2022chain}, particularly in reasoning-enhanced models~\citep{bi2024deepseek}, suggests that models could externalize their reasoning steps.
-However, the faithfulness of these rationales remains a central point of contention: Are they the genuine cause of the output, or merely plausible post-hoc justifications~\citep{turpin2023language}?
+\paragraph{Deconstructing Reasoning Mechanisms in LLMs} The advent of Chain-of-Thought (CoT) prompting~\citep{kojima2022large, wang2022self,wei2022chain}, particularly in reasoning-enhanced models~\citep{bi2024deepseek}, suggests that models could externalize their reasoning steps.
+However, a key debate surrounds the faithfulness of these rationales: whether they truly guide the model's reasoning or are merely plausible post-hoc justifications~\citep{lanham2023measuring,turpin2023language, paul2024making, arcuschin2025chain}?
 Our methodology offers insights into this debate.
 By analyzing LLMs' self-generated reasoning trace, we find that LLMs spontaneously generate an intermediate representation based on high-level personality factors before predicting specific item responses.
 This suggests that LLMs' reasoning is not a passive retrieval process, as in Self-RAG~\citep{asai2024self}, but an active process of information compression.
 LLMs synthesize verbose item data into a dense, low-dimensional summary, a representation our analysis confirms is instrumental in shaping the final prediction.
 The functional utility of this summary is further supported by providing it back to the model as additional input, which enhances prediction performance.